unsplash/react-trend/README.md

 <br>
 <br>
 <br>

+### Note: This project is no longer actively maintained.

+Unfortunately, none of this project's authors have the time/enthusiasm to maintain this project right now.
+We recommend forking this project, or [reading its source](https://github.com/unsplash/react-trend/blob/master/src/components/Trend/Trend.js) to learn how it's built).

+---

 Graphing tools are often complex, abstract, and heavy.
 They require domain-specific knowledge, and a significant time investment.

 While building rich data visualizations for an analytics app, this is a necessary cost.
 But what if you just need a spark line that shows a trend?